 Knowing the similarities made my transition over much easier.
 Now I can proudly say that I am a software engineer and that I love my new line of work!

 Want to try out coding for yourself?
-Check out an upcoming Code 101 workshop in your city »
+Check out an upcoming Code 101 workshop »